-Hire a car in the UK and hit to road south of London!
+Hire a car in the UK and hit the road in southern England!
 From castles and cathedrals to history and hiking, find out the top 20 places to visit in Southern England.

-We here at DIY Travel HQ visited 19 destinations in Southern England in 8 days… this was pretty ambitious and we were exhausted by the end of it but we wouldn’t have had it any other way 🙂
+We visited 19 destinations in the south of England in 8 days… this was pretty ambitious and we were exhausted by the end of it but we wouldn’t have had it any other way 🙂

 Other top attractions in Canterbury are West Gate and the West Gate Gardens for a pleasant stroll.
 Across the street is the Kent Museum of Freemasonry where you can learn about Freemasons and their work on the Canterbury Cathedral.